Edmund Whitelocke: Life

 He was born in the parish of St. Gabriel, Fenchurch Street, London, on 10 February 1565, the eldest son of Richard Whitelocke, a merchant.
 The judge Sir James Whitelocke was a younger brother.
 After being educated at Merchant Taylors' School under Richard Mulcaster, he was sent to Christ's College, Cambridge, where he matriculated as a pensioner in November 1581, and graduated B.A. in 1585.
 His brother attests that he studied law at Lincoln's Inn.

 At Whitsuntide 1587 Whitelocke left London on foreign tour.
 He visited universities in Germany, Italy, and France.
-Subsequently, he obtained a commission as captain of a troop of infantry from the governor of Provence (M. Desguieres), and was stationed successively at Marseilles and Grenoble; he saw some active service during the civil wars in France.
+Subsequently, he obtained a commission as captain of a troop of infantry from the governor of Provence (M. Desguieres), and was stationed successively at Marseille and Grenoble; he saw some active service during the civil wars in France.
 He returned to England in 1599, was in attendance at Elizabeth's court, and won a reputation for profuse display and dissolute living.